Ben-Kantor/bookmark/content/Markdown Features.md

-This document aims to test many of the key features of CommonMark.
-As you can see, the implementation is not perfect in some places as Bookmark uses marked.js which is based on the gfm standard.
+This document aims to test and showcase many of the markdown features available through marked.js

 ---